Lesser Coucal Centropus bengalensis 小鴉鵑

 VOCALISATIONS

 The typical song is a series of 3-5 low-pitched and hollow ‘poop’ notes; the interval between first and second is longer than the rest, between which the interval often slightly shortens progressively.
-If the female is present and duets, she responds with short series of guttural notes.
+This may be followed by a short series of guttural notes.

 Also, a series of approximately 15-20 ‘doop’ notes over approximately 4 seconds that progressively speed up and fall in slightly in pitch.